Leody Taveras Player Props: Rangers vs. Marlins

 Leody Taveras At The Plate

-- Among the qualified batters, he ranks 37th in batting average, while his on-base percentage ranks 96th and he is 67th in slugging.
+- Among the qualifying hitters in MLB, he ranks 39th in batting average, 99th in on-base percentage, and 70th in slugging.

-- Taveras has reached base via a hit in 59 games this season (of 95 played), and had multiple hits in 27 of those games.
+- Taveras has picked up a hit in 60 of 96 games this year, with multiple hits 27 times.

-- He has hit a long ball in 10.5% of his games this season, and 3% of his plate appearances.
+- In 10.4% of his games this season, he has homered, and 2.9% of his trips to the plate.

-- In 30.5% of his games this year, Taveras has driven in at least one run.
-In 13 of those games (13.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in seven contests.
+- Taveras has driven in a run in 29 games this year (30.2%), including 13 games with more than one RBI (13.5%).
+He has also driven home three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.